However, producing high-quality and unique content for a website can often be a daunting task.

 If you are dead serious about it, no guesswork is allowed here.

 That’s where Scroll Heatmaps can be a go-to tool.

-This reporting utility is designed to deliver real-time behavior analytics about your visitors’ activity.
+This reporting utility is designed to deliver real-time behavior analytics about visitors’ activity.
 It can give you ideas and impressions backed by data for:

 This can help you make informed changes that will significantly enhance your online presence.

-Knowing this, you can alter the position of the content and lift it higher to enhance web page functionality.
+Alter the position of the content and lift it higher to enhance web page functionality.